It’s time to focus on you

 Loretta Russell took a study break to focus on her family, returning after 10 years to take on the Certificate IV in Bookkeeping.

-Loretta’s passion for learning took a backseat while she raised her son who has autism but returning to study was always at the top of her must-do list.
-With classes offered in the evenings, she had the flexibility and support to take up the demands of studying while working and raising a family.
+Loretta’s passion for learning took a backseat while she raised her son who has autism, but returning to study was always front of mind.
+With classes offered in the evenings, she had the flexibility and support to take up studying while working and raising a family.

 Free TAFE for priority courses

 The Victorian State Government is covering the cost of 40 priority courses and 18 pre-apprenticeship courses at TAFE institutes, including universities that offer TAFE courses such as RMIT University.